youchainhq/you-solidity/docs/types/value-types.rst

  - ``address``: Holds a 20 byte value (size of an Ethereum address).
  - ``address payable``: Same as ``address``, but with the additional members ``transfer`` and ``send``.

-The idea behind this distinction is that ``address payable`` is an address you can send Ether to, while a plain ``address`` cannot be sent Ether.
+The idea behind this distinction is that ``address payable`` is an address you can send You to, while a plain ``address`` cannot be sent You.

 Type conversions: